Antony1060/blog/src/routes/posts/en/the_journey.md

 ---
 title: The Journey
-description: The making of this blog and my first time using SvelteKit
+description: Introduction and the adventure of making this blog
 author: Antony
 created: 2022-01-31 22:44:46
 modified: 2022-01-31 22:44:46